 - First: view online photos of that particular hotel, save the photos of the room you want, show the receptionist and ask for that room.
 Not all rooms with the same type look the same.

 - Second: specifically ask for a room with main windows facing East (where you get more light in the morning).

-- Third: avoid rooms on ground floor or have windows blocked by anything (building, trees, walls, etc.).
+- Third: avoid rooms on the ground floor or have windows blocked by anything (building, trees, walls, etc.).
 Blocked windows aren’t helpful.

 - To get a soft and airy look, pick a room with neutral (or cool) colors, such as white, grey, light blue, light purple.
 Avoid warm colors like orange, red, yellow or other colors with a darker tone.
 Some (not all) Hyatt, Hilton would stay on top of our list.

-- When you book hotel rooms, make sure to have bride’s and groom’s rooms as close to each other as possible, ideally less than 20s of walking.
+- When you book hotel rooms, make sure to have the bride’s and groom’s rooms as close to each other as possible, ideally less than 20s of walking.
 This saves a lot of time for photographers and videographers.